dahimbis/Machine-Learning-Systems-Engineering-and-Operations---MLOPs/README.md

 - Use PostgreSQL to store core application state for users, images, comments, and flags.
 - MLFlow (for experiment tracking) and Ray (for orchestration and resource management)
 - A/B Testing
+- graph optimizations
+- quantization
+- hardware-specific execution providers, which switch out generic implementations of operations in the graph for hardware-specific optimized implementations

 ## Cloud Computing Service Providers
 - Chameleon